OTI Festival 1975

 The OTI Festival 1975 (Cuarto Gran Premio de la Canción Iberoamericana, Quarto Grande Prêmio da Canção Ibero-Americana) was the fourth edition of the OTI Festival, held on 15 November 1975 at the WKAQ-TV studios in San Juan, Puerto Rico, and presented by Marisol Malaret and Eddie Miró.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster WKAQ-Telemundo, who staged the event after winning the 1974 festival for Puerto Rico with the song "Hoy canto por cantar" by Nydia Caro.

 Broadcasters from nineteen countries participated in the festival, repeating the record of participants of the previous year.
-The winner was the song "La felicidad" performed by Gualberto Castro representing Mexico; with "Amor de medianoche" by Cecilia representing Spain placing second; and "Campesino de ciudad" by Leonor González Mina representing Colombia and "Soy como el viento, soy como el mar" by Mirla Castellanos representing Venezuela both placing third.
+The winner was the song "La felicidad", written by Felipe Gil, and performed by Gualberto Castro representing Mexico; with "Amor de medianoche", written by Juan Carlos Calderón and Cecilia, and performed by Cecilia herself representing Spain, placing second; and "Campesino de ciudad", written by Eduardo Cabas and Alfonso de la Espirella, and performed by Leonor González Mina representing Colombia, and "Soy como el viento, soy como el mar", written by Luisito Rey, and performed by Mirla Castellanos representing Venezuela, both placing third.